 Example: How to change a roll of film without damaging your photos

-It’s generally thought that it’s more “natural” to build links to informational pages.
+It’s generally thought that it’s more “natural” to build high quality links to informational pages.
 But you can (and should) also build links to your homepage and commercial pages, which can help those URLs rank in the SERP.

 Step #3: Choose A Link Building Strategy